Snusmumr1ken/WebChat/README.md

-## Datagrok test task for Junior Software Engineer position
+## Simple WebSocket chat application

 ### Intro
-In this doc, I'll write my experience of developing a web-based chat application.
+In this doc, you can find my experience of developing a web-based chat application.
-User is able to choose his name, change it anytime, and post any text message to the chat.
+User is able to choose their name, change it anytime, and post any text message to the chat.
 Web sockets are used to connect to the server and get and send messages to other users.

-It was done in 12 hours.

 ### Stack
-It is developed in `Java 17` with `Spring Boot`, `webjars-locator-core`, `sockjs-client`, `stomp-websocket`, `jquery`, and basic `HTML/CSS/JS`.
+It is developed in `Java 17` with `Spring Boot` for a server, and `HTML/CSS/JS` and jQuery for a client.

 ### Begining
 At first, I made a simple application in vanilla `Java 8` using `java.net.Socket` and `java.io.DataInput/OutputStream`.

 There were to applications: `Server` and `Client`.

-Server is listening to the specific port.
-When user connects, a new thread created for listening for his messages and redirecting them to all.
+`Server` is listening to the specific port.
+When user connects, a new thread created for listening for their messages and redirecting them to all other clients.

-From the other hand, a client connects to the port, there is a loop which waits for his messages and a thread for getting messages from other people.

 `Server.listen(int port)`: